Toyota Auto Body: History

 In the 1970s, Toyota Auto Body was one of the first companies in using quality function deployment (QFD), paralleling the initial developments from Yoji Akao at Mitsubishi Heavy Industries.
 The rest of the Toyota group adopted the method in 1979.
 The improvements of Toyota Auto Body on QFD influenced Ford into adopting it.

 In 1992, the company established Toyota Body Seiko, an auto parts subsidiary, and began investments to increase the production of one-box vehicles, as the rest of its passenger car business was in decline.
 In December 1993, Toyota Auto Body opened the van-focused Inabe plant.
 By the mid-1990s, Toyota Auto Body ventured into the production of high-end one-box passenger vans derived from the HiAce.
 In 1995, it started producing the Granvia, a HiAce-based semi-bonneted van made to comply with European safety regulations.
 From the Granvia the company developed the Alphard which was launched in 2002.
 In 2008, it introduced an Alphard twin vehicle, the Vellfire.

 In May 2001, Toyota announced it would consolidate all production of one-box Toyota-badged cars intended for the Japanese market into Toyota Auto Body by moving the assembly of the LiteAce/TownAce Noah and its successor (Noah) from Daihatsu.
 In 2004, Toyota Auto Body incorporated the auto body and vehicle production businesses from Araco.
 In 2005, the Kariya plant was repurposed for converting vehicles instead of producing trucks.
 In the fiscal year ended March 2007, Toyota Auto Body achieved its largest production volume, with about 745,000 vehicles produced during the period.
 In 2007, Gifu Auto Body became a wholly owned subsidiary of Toyota Auto Body.

 In November 2018, Toyota announced it would transfer all van development to Toyota Auto Body.
 In 2019, Toyota Auto Body announced it would produce the first Lexus-badged passenger van at its Inabe plant, the Lexus LM, a badge engineered Alphard, the second Lexus product coming from the company after the Land Cruiser-based Lexus LX (the latter a legacy product from Araco).

-In December 2022, Toyota Auto Body signed an agreement by which it plans to sell shares of Toyota Body Seiko to Toyota Boshoku, a minority shareholder, by October 2023, increasing the latter's ownership to a 66.4% controlling stake.
-After the transaction, Toyota Body Seiko would become a subsidiary of Toyota Boshoku instead of Toyota Auto Body and change its name to Toyota Boshoku Seiko.
+In December 2022, Toyota Auto Body signed an agreement by which it planned to sell shares of Toyota Body Seiko to Toyota Boshoku, a minority shareholder, by October 2023, increasing the latter's ownership to a 66.4% controlling stake.
+After the transaction was completed, Toyota Body Seiko became a subsidiary of Toyota Boshoku instead of Toyota Auto Body and changed its name to Toyota Boshoku Seiko.
 Toyota Boshoku may turn Toyota Boshoku Seiko into a wholly owned subsidiary at a later date.